ShanMallinathan/ShanMallinathan/README.md

 I am a master's student in robotics gearing up to redefine this industry

-🔭 I’m currently working a Computer vision and sensing algorithm for vineyard automation
+🔭 I’m currently working on a Computer vision and sensing algorithm for vineyard automation

-🌱 I am currently learning Pytorch
+🌱 I am currently learning reinforcement learning and RTOS

 🤖 I have so far worked on manipulator kinematics;
                            path planning, path following and Kalman filtering for mobile robots,